 If you want to work for FEMA or MEMA in or near your home town, that’s fine.
 Watch for those jobs to pop up on www.usajobs.gov, and start applying.
 If you apply rigorously and persistently, especially at the lower GS levels, you will likely eventually be successful.
 And, if you are passionate about being a police officer in your hometown, that’s fine, too.
 Just keep in mind that you don’t necessarily need an advanced degree in homeland security or intelligence to do so.

-Northeastern University’s graduate-level homeland security and strategic intelligence programs are what I like to call “wide lens” programs.
-While these programs grew from a criminal justice heritage—and while the homeland security program has a name that happens to match a U.S. government department name—our scope of studies is significantly larger than the Department of Homeland Security (DHS).
+Northeastern University’s graduate-level security and intelligence program is what I like to call a “wide lens” program.
+While this program grew from a criminal justice heritage—and while there is a large focus on homeland security—our scope of studies is significantly larger than the Department of Homeland Security (DHS).
 I ask my students to try (in their minds) to decapitalize the “H” and the “S” of “Homeland Security,” because I believe that the growing share of employment opportunities for our graduates will continue to be outside DHS, and even outside the United States.
 I believe that is a tremendously exciting thing.

 Imagining Our Future